 How the abuse comes to happen

-How one gets to be either a victim or the abuser is in the very basis of the apparent blindness we just described in the introduction.
+How one gets to be either a victim or the abuser is on the very basis of the apparent blindness we just described in the introduction.
 Even though the two positions differ greatly, their origin is the same.
-They were born during the early childhood, when both the victim and the abuser-to-be were observing their parents and how they interact.
+They were born during early childhood, when both the victim and the abuser-to-be were observing their parents and how they interact.

 Unfortunately, unhappy families tend to produce new unhappy families.
 And when children witness emotional abuse, they learn that this is a normal form of interaction.
 At that stage, they don’t know any better.
 When we grow up, we gradually learn that something in a relationship is just not right.
-But, in our deepest core, we were imprinted an abusive pattern into our worldview.
+But, in our deepest core, we have imprinted an abusive pattern into our worldview.

 So, even though the victim, for example, might have spent most of her life being against abusive relationships and having very decent partners, the risk is always there.
 And the moment the victim meets the abuser, the sleeping monster awakens for both.
 This usually becomes apparent from the first moment the two knew each other, and, if unstopped, it will get bigger and stronger with every day of their relationship.
-Which is why recognizing the signs of emotional and verbal abuse are vital for the prospect of a healthy relationship and life.
+Which is why recognizing the emotional and verbal abuse signs are vital for the prospect of a healthy relationship and life.

 How the victim sees things